solfang/Social-Media-Data-Pipeline/readme.md

 | **ImageAnonymizerStage**       | Pixelates faces in the images                                                  | Preprocessing.ImageAnonymization.ImageAnonymizer |

 The stage implementations are defined in `stages.py`.
-Requirements between stages, e.g. that stage x has to run before stage y is only defined implicitly since if a stage runs without the previous stage the input file may not be there from the previous stage.
+Requirements between stages, e.g. that stage x has to run before stage y is only defined implicitly.
+If a stage runs without the previous stage the input file may not have been created.

 The classes in `stages.py` parse the stage parameters and delegate the actual work.
-They're just there to provice a common interface.
+They're just there to provide a common interface.
-The delegates, e.g. `Preprocessing/ImageLabeling/ImageLabeler.py` are fully functional by themselves outside of the pipeline if you prefer to use them that way.
+The delegates, e.g. `Preprocessing.py / ImageLabeler.py / ImageAnonymizer.py` are fully functional by themselves outside of the pipeline if you prefer to use them separately.

 ## Changing the pipeline

-The current stages are tailored for Instagram data.
+The current stages are tailored to Instagram data.

 You can swap out specific stages, e.g. to scrape Crowdtangle instead of using a third-party Instagram scraper:
 1. Create new stage classes in `scraper.py` that implement/delegate to the necessary functionality for Crowdtangle